PlutoThinkers/abhi/README.md

 Small Automated Acceptance Test for Creating A New Repeating Invoice Function using the Xero Web Application

 Minimum requirements:
-- Eclipse or similar IDE
+- Eclipse or similar a
 - Firefox

 How to run automated acceptance test: